Chatbot Development: The Complete Guide for Business in 2022

 12. Adding integrations and connecting must-have tools

 Some tools have native integrations.
 It means you can connect specific tools in a few clicks without coding.
 Commonly, small tools connect with giants like Salesforce, Zendesk, etc. But it’s not always the case that the giants connect with one another.
-For these cases, you’ll need a custom integration or a 3rd-party integration tool.
+You’ll need a custom integration or a 3rd-party integration tool for these cases.

-The systems that you want to connect need to have an open API (application programming interface).
+The systems you want to connect need to have an open API (application programming interface).
 It is valid for 90+% of the cases.
-However, you should think first about how you’ll use it because there is no need for every tool to be integrated.
+However, you should think first about how you’ll use it because there is no need to integrate every tool.
 Choose a hub where you want to have all the data, and then incorporate your tech stack with this hub.

 There are 3rd-party integration tools like PieSync and Zapier.
-But with a large volume of data points, it is always more cost-effective to build an in-house integration (if native integration is not available).
+But with a large volume of data points, it is always more cost-effective to build an in-house integration (if native integration is unavailable).

 13. It’s time to scale!